 She develops analytical models to investigate firms’ capacity investment and sourcing decisions, and seek to understand firms’ contractual relationships in global supply chains.
 She uses data to evaluate the performance of various health-care systems to make inferences about operational determinants of care quality and assess the impact of health-care policies on operations.

 Dr. Lu has published many research articles in top operations management journals.
 She is an associate editor for Management Science and Manufacturing & Service Operations Management, and a senior editor for Production & Operations Management.

 She won the first prize of the INFORMS Junior Faculty Interest Group paper competition in 2009.

-She teaches courses on supply chain management and operations management in the full-time MBA and Undergraduate Business Programs.
-In 2012, she won the Weatherspoon Award for excellence in teaching in the Undergraduate Business Program.
+Dr. Lu teaches courses on supply chain management and operations management in the full-time MBA and Undergraduate Business Programs.
+She won the Weatherspoon Award for Excellence in Teaching in the Undergraduate Business Program in 2012.

 Prior to her doctoral study, she worked as a senior engineer for Oracle Corporation in California, where she designed and developed the scheduling modules of Oracle Project Resource Management.